A verifiably secure and proportional committee election rule: Verifying the solution

-We start the section with an key property of algorithm $\balanced$ as motivation.
+We start the section with a key property of algorithm $\phragmms$ as motivation.

-\begin{theorem} If $(A,w)$ is a balanced solution such that $supp_w(A)\geq \max_{c'\in C\setminus A} score(c')$, then it satisfies PJR and guarantees a 3.15-factor approximation for the maximin support problem.
-Furthermore, testing the required conditions (feasibility, balancedness and the previous inequality) can be done in time $O(|E|)$.
-Finally, the output solution of the $\balanced$ algorithm is guaranteed to satisfy these conditions. \end{theorem} \begin{proof} The first statement follows from Lemmas \ref{lem:localopt} and \ref{lem:candidate315}, and the third one from Lemma~\ref{lem:315localoptimality}.
-Feasibility (inequality~\ref{eq:feasible}) can clearly be checked in time $O(|E|)$, as can balancedness by Lemma~\ref{lem:balanced}, because properties 2 and 3 in that lemma can both be tested in this time.
-Finally, if $t:=supp_w(A)$, the inequality in the statement is equivalent to $t\geq \max_{c'\in C\setminus A} prescore(c',t)$, which is tested with algorithm $\maxprescore(A,w,t)$ in time $O(|E|)$ by Theorem~\ref{thm:runtimes}. \end{proof}
+\begin{theorem} If a balanced solution $(A,w)$ observes inequality~\ref{eq:localopt}, then it simultaneously satisfies PJR and a 3.15-approximation for maximin support.
+Testing all conditions (feasibility, balancedness and the previous inequality) can be done in time $O(|E|)$, and the output solution of $\phragmms$ is guaranteed to satisfy these conditions. \end{theorem}